Registering your Car in California

 Those in the Armed Forces/NATO plus their families that are stationed in CA do not need to register a vehicle in California.
 To drive legally in CA, members of the military need to:

-- Have a proof of California car insurance.
+- Have proof of insurance.

 - Hold valid license plates from their state or country of residence, or the state or country of their last duty station. (documentation may be required)